rchiechi/ikettle_to_esphome/README.md

 I have a Smarter iKettle v3 and I really like the features and aesthetics, but since they stopped paying the bills Electric Imp has soft-bricked the kettles by blocking them from accessing their cloud infrastructure.
 Below is a description of how I replaced the Electric Imp controller with an ESP32 board.
 I wired everything by jamming the pins of jumper wires into the existing connectors, so it is completely non-destructive and reversible sans four small solder points.

+> Disclaimer: This project involves mains electricity (120V/240V).
+Modifying heating appliances carries risks of fire or electrocution.
+This software includes safety watchdogs, but use this code and hardware modification entirely at your own risk.

 # Parts Used:

 - [Adafruit ESP32-S2 Feather](https://learn.adafruit.com/adafruit-esp32-s2-feather) You can use any ESP32 you like, but this one is high quality and fits neatly in the base.